How to Store Red Pepper Relish: Expert Tips for Freshness & Creative Uses

 Red Pepper Relish Jar

-Beyond the Jar: Creative Uses of Red Pepper Relish
+Creative Ways to Use Red Pepper Relish

 Think beyond the burger.
 Red pepper relish is an underappreciated powerhouse in the kitchen.
 Here are some ways to elevate your meals using this fiery gem: